Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 Planning Your Family’s Coverage

 For comprehensive survivor protection, consider both programs.
-Since the SBP-DIC offset is eliminated, families can now maximize benefits by:
+Since the SBP-DIC offset is gone, families can now maximize benefits by:

-- Ensuring service-connected conditions are properly documented for potential DIC eligibility
+- Making sure all service-connected conditions are properly documented for potential DIC eligibility

 - Understanding how remarriage affects each benefit differently